isomerpages/moe-sped-itptoolkit/_pcp-resources/Resources for SPED Schools/Resources for Conducting FEM.md

 <p>&lt;embed Youtube link here&gt;</p>
 <hr>
 <h3><strong>Outcome Sequence</strong></h3>
-<p>The <strong>Outcome Sequence</strong>, along with the quality of goals
+<p>The <a href="/files/Resources for SPED Schools/Resources for Conducting FEM/outcome_sequence.pdf" rel="noopener noreferrer nofollow" target="_blank">Outcome Sequence</a>,
-checklist, outlines the steps to develop meaningful post-school goals</p>
+along with the quality of goals checklist, outlines the steps to develop meaningful post-school goals.
+It can printed as reference during FEM itself.</p>
 <hr>
 <h3><strong>FEM Checklist</strong></h3>
-<p>The <strong>FEM Checklist </strong>guides the member of the Transition
+<p>The <a href="files/Resources for SPED Schools/Resources for Conducting FEM/FEM_Checklist.pdf" rel="noopener noreferrer nofollow" target="_blank">FEM Checklist</a><strong> </strong>guides
-Team to complete all the steps in Family Envisioning Meeting (FEM) within the suggested time.
-It can be a softcopy or printed as a hardcopy for use during FEM itself.</p>
+the member of the Transition Team to complete all the steps in Family Envisioning Meeting (FEM) within the suggested time.
+It can printed as reference during FEM itself.</p>